Cisco-Talos/clamav-documentation/src/faq/faq-troubleshoot.md

 ## How do I know if my IP address has been blocked?

 Run FreshClam in verbose-mode (`-v`) to view the HTTP requests and responses.
 If you're seeing an HTTP 403 response, then you may have been blocked.
 If think you've been blocked, feel free to contact us for help getting un-blocked.
-For more information about HTTP error codes, see the [Freshclam FAQ](faq-freshclam.md)
+For more information about HTTP error codes, see the [FreshClam FAQ](faq-freshclam.md)

 ## I can't resolve `current.cvd.clamav.net`!
 Is there a problem with your/my DNS servers?